Skip to main content

 Anisotropy Index

 The Hay-Davies model uses an anisotropy index AiA_i to quantify the fraction of diffuse irradiance exhibiting directional characteristics.
-The anisotropy index represents the ratio of beam transmittance through the atmosphere: Ai=DNIDNIextraA_i = \frac{DNI}{DNI_{extra}} If the solar exceeds the zenith limit (θz86.5°\theta_z \geq 86.5°), then Ai=0A_i = 0.
-The anisotropy index ranges from 0 (overcast, isotropic diffuse) to 1 (clear sky, high circumsolar fraction).
+The anisotropy index represents the ratio of beam transmittance through the atmosphere: Ai=DNIDNIextraA_i = \frac{DNI}{DNI_{extra}} At high zenith angles where air mass calculations become unreliable (θz87.9°\theta_z \geq 87.9°), the anisotropy index is set to zero (Ai=0A_i = 0).
+The anisotropy index ranges from 0 (overcast conditions with fully isotropic diffuse) to 1 (clear sky with high circumsolar fraction), though in practice AiA_i rarely exceeds ~0.8 due to atmospheric scattering even under clear skies.

 Circumsolar Component